danjquinn42/YasColor/docs/README.md

 Objective: Functioning rails project with front-end Authentication

-###Phase 2: Themes Model, API, and components (3 days)
+###Phase 2: Themes Model, API, and components (2 days)

-Objective: Themes can be created, read, edited and destroyed through the API.
+Objective: Themes can be viewed and destroyed through the API.

+###Phase 3: Javascript widget (2 day)

+Objective: Widget allows users to pick colors in HSL and RGB Color spaces.
+Themes can be created and edited though API.

-###Phase 3: Tags (1 day)
+###Phase 4: Tags (1 day)

 Objective: Themes belonging to the current user can be tagged.
-User can search by tags.
+Visitor can search by tags.

+###Phase 5: Search (2 day)

+Objective: Themes can be searched for by Tags, age, name, or creator

+###Phase 6: Color Rules (1 day)

+Objective: Allow Users to apply 'Color Rules' for easier editing

+###Bonus Features (TBD)

 * Bonus: "Yas!" button (ie. the "Appreicate" button)
+* Bonus: Search by 'Most Yassed'
 * Bonus: Comments
-* Bonus: Multiple libraries in 'My Themes'
+* Bonus: Generate Color themes from photos